packetinspector/Tufin/flow-functions/Readme.md

 }
 ```

 You can generate them anyway you want.
-Or perhaps try an https://github.com/packetinspector/Tufin/tree/master/suricata - automated approach!
+Or perhaps try an [automated approach](https://github.com/packetinspector/Tufin/tree/master/suricata)